Best Wellington Boots for Winter

 Good boots can protect your feet from the cold and wet weather.
 They should also have good traction so that you can walk confidently in winter conditions that can be slippery.

-While Wellington boots are better known for rainy weather and tramping through mud in the great outdoors, there are also wellies that are specifically designed for cold winter weather.
+While Wellington boots are better known for rainy weather and tramping through the mud in the great outdoors, there are also wellies that are specifically designed for cold winter weather that aren’t snow boots.
 These winter wellington boots often have a neoprene lining (the same as used in wetsuits) that can really keep your feet warm and comfy in freezing conditions.

-Here is our guide to the best Wellington boots for winter weather and how to pick the right ones for you.
+Here is our guide to the best Wellington boots for winter weather and how to pick the right boots for you.

 Top 5 Winter Wellies